Tennis club to serve up an open day in its 99th year

 Claverley Tennis Club was formed in the summer of 1924 when the land was given in trust to the village by a resident for the physical benefit of the villagers.

-Club secretary, Karen Rouwenhorst, says after 99 years the club is still going strong.
+Club secretary, Karen Rouwenhorst, says that after 99 years the club is still going strong.

-She said: "We have at the moment 105 members and a strong junior membership.
+"We have at the moment 105 members and a strong junior membership," she said.

 "Next year will be the big year.
 At the moment we are settling in out new leadership team and have arranged the open day in June as we want to attract new members, including junior members."

-"It i s agreat place for community to meet.
-We offer a lot of free coaching to get people down, to enjoy the sport and enjoy the company.
+"It is a great place for community to meet.
+We offer a lot of free coaching to get people down, to enjoy the sport and enjoy the company," she said.

 "We are looking forward to welcoming everyone from new starters to rusty racquets," added Karen.